Ujjwal110223/SimonStacker/Readme.md

 # Simon Game with MemeCoin Integration

-A fun and interactive Simon game built on NeoX, with players staking MemeCoins to advance levels and withdraw winnings.
-Players can interact with the contract via their NeoX address, and their progress is tracked on-chain.
+A fun and interactive Simon game built on Flow, with players staking MemeCoins to advance levels and withdraw winnings.
+Players can interact with the contract via their Flow address, and their progress is tracked on-chain.

 ## Features